KayosMaker/ParametricUniversalBuckConverterAndSmallElectronicsCase/README.md

 To use this file you'll need OpenSCAD: https://www.openscad.org

-### Notes for Usage
+## Notes for Usage

 There are a lot of options in this file, particularly when it comes to mounting and closure.
 Start by getting the basic measurements of your board into the file, and doing a basic preview to get something close to right on screen, to help you visualize what options you want to use or skip.
-The options are well commented, though not currently formatted to work properly with the customizer.
-I'm creating a to do list for this file and that is at the top of the list.
+The options are well commented, though all the comments won't show in the customizer.
 Read the comments well to understand what each feature does and how to implement it.
 I tried to be thorough in my comments, and I'll expand on anything I find lacking now that it's here on github.
 Use a small radius to get the most printable files.  large radii look great but create what is essentially an unprintable overhang at the bed.
+I plan on creating a branch to make an attempt at a chamfered body instead of the radiused one, using all the same features I've implemented into this one.

 This file has a lot of work to go to be where I want it.
 For now it works and is easy to fit to any little board.

-#### Credit
+### Credit
 Thanks to gtcdma, the original author of the basic enclosure, available at: https://www.thingiverse.com/thing:1625233

 All modifications from the original were done by me, Kayos Maker.